Tortricidae

 Forewings with dark reddish-brown markings, including a basal patch and well-defined median fascia.
 Hindwings are grayish brown. |

-Similar Species: |
+| Similar Species: |

-- A. xylosteana can be distinguished from other Archips using genitalic characters.
+- Archips xylosteana can be distinguished from other Archips using genitalic characters.
 Male A. xylosteana have a characteristically large, spoon-shaped uncus (narrow in the middle), round valves and a well-defined sacculus with a sclerotized basal projection nearly extending the length of the valve.
 Female genitalia are characterized by having a very long ductus bursae with a sclerotized band along the length of the ductus bursae.
 Corpus bursae round with a single sclerotized downward pointing signum.

 |

-Synonymy: |
+| Synonymy: |

 |